YuhangWangCityU/CO_ads_prediction/README.md

-# CO_ads_prediction

-**Description and Overview**
-Machine learning codes and analysis for predicting the adsorption energy of CO on single atoms embeded CxNy for sreening potential CORR catalysts.
+Machine learning codes and analysis for predicting the adsorption energy of CO on single atoms embedded CxNy for screening potential CORR catalysts.

 **Dependencies**
 SKlearn: Machine learning toolkit used for model training and predictions
-Pandas: Excel and dataframe operations
+Pandas: Excel and data frame operations
 Numpy: Vector and matrix operations
 Pytorch: Machine learning framework for neural networks
 Matplotlib: Data visualization toolkit